 The Division of Student Affairs, through the Office of Student Conduct and Civility, is responsible for upholding the UM Student Standard of Conduct for non-academic and non-equity behavior at UMKC both on- and off-campus, with the goal of promoting individual student growth and development.

 Every student at UMKC is expected to abide by all University of Missouri System rules and regulations and to uphold the Standard of Conduct.
 The Standard of Conduct outlines behaviors and actions for which students, if found responsible, can be issued sanctions ranging from a warning to suspension and expulsion.
 The purpose of the Standard of Conduct is to maintain a safe campus community, one where students can learn and be successful.
 A student enrolling in the University also assumes an obligation to behave in a manner compatible with the University’s function as an educational institution.

 The mission of the Office of Student Involvement (OSI) is to be an open and welcoming space for all students and colleagues, to create co-curricular experiences that compliment the academic mission of the institution, to foster positive relationships with our campus and greater Kansas City communities and to encourage innovation and best practices.

 OSI provides comprehensive, co-curricular activities and programs designed to engage all students with the university and with our urban community.
 OSI advises over 300 student organizations and supports opportunities for students to participate in leadership development, fraternity and sorority affairs, the Union Programming Board, Student Government, LGBTQIA programs & services, and community service initiatives and programs.

 The mission of the Student Union and Atterbury Student Success Center is to provide a welcoming, sustainable environment that values the diversity of all students and encourages collaboration and understanding through formal and informal associations.

-The mission of the Swinney Recreation Center (SRC) is to develop healthy lifestyles through leisure activities by providing diverse recreational opportunities to the University community within an environment that values and embraces individual differences.
+The mission of Campus Recreation is to develop healthy lifestyles through leisure activities by providing diverse recreational opportunities to the University community within an environment that values and embraces individual differences.